ringtack/sat-solver/README.md

 # SAT Solver

-A SAT Solver in Rust for project 1 (Vehicle Customization) in CSCI2951O: Prescriptive Analytics.
+A CDCL-based SAT solver with watched literals, EVSIDS, Glucose-based clause deletion, conflict clause minimization, and Luby-based restarts.
+Implemented for project 1 (Vehicle Customization) in CSCI2951O: Prescriptive Analytics.

 See [here](./report.pdf) for a detailed report on implementation, optimizations, and results.